sagalpreet/RISC-V-Simulator/README.md

 #
 6. *DETAILS / STATS*
 	    - All the details required are printed with labels for every cycle.
 For example, whenever there is a flush, it is indicated by FLUSH.
+7. *CACHE STATS*
+        - The hits, misses and all other required data regarding caches is printed to the console at the end of execution, although they can be seen at any intermediate stage as well via GUI.
 #

 ### Dependencies